"will you pick me up some of that popcorn?"... x

 In the end, it's NOT about our reputation or what people think about us.
 But, it's our CHARACTER, that makes all the difference in the world.

-Our character... is the SOUNDTRACK, to our life.
+Our character... is the SOUNDTRACK of our life.

 BELIEVE that your script is in Jesus' hands, for He is faithful and SHALL fulfill His promises.